 Controlled proxy category page

-Mobile proxies for AI agents, reframed as dedicated identity infrastructure.
+Mobile proxies for AI agents, reframed as mobile identity.

-A professional alternative to shared mobile proxy pools: real SIM-backed devices, dedicated mobile IPs, phone numbers, policy controls, and audit logs.
+A professional alternative to shared proxy pools: physical devices, real SIMs, carrier mobile IPs, assigned phone metadata, and route health.

 Dedicated mobile proxy endpoint

-Use a carrier-backed endpoint for browser agents that need a dedicated mobile IP and stable session behavior.
+Use a carrier-backed endpoint for browser agents that need a carrier mobile IP from an assigned mobile identity.

 Real SIM-backed identity

-Each assigned identity is tied to a real SIM-backed device with a dedicated phone number.
+Each assigned identity is tied to a real SIM-backed device with carrier route health.

 The short answers searchers and AI assistants need.